2023 K. Patricia Cross Future Leaders Award

 • the person submitting the letter of support.

-In each case, the email will contain a request link that will point to the portal where individuals may upload the required documents.
+In each case, the email will contain a request link that will point to a portal where individuals may upload the required documents.

-• The award recognizes graduate students who show exemplary promise as future leaders of higher education and who are committed to academic innovation in the areas of equity, community engagement, and teaching and learning.
+• The awards recognize graduate students who show exemplary promise as future leaders of higher education and who are committed to academic innovation in the areas of equity, community engagement, and teaching and learning.

 Many graduate students are gifted researchers and active, supportive colleagues in their fields and on their campuses.
 Not all, however, prioritize equity, community engagement, and teaching and learning.
-Honoring the work of K. Patricia Cross, this award is for those who do.
+Honoring the work of K. Patricia Cross, these awards are for those who do.

-The award is designed to recognize future leadership potential.
-In general, nominees who are already senior-level leaders in higher education are not strong candidates for this award.
+These awards are designed to recognize future leadership potential.
+In general, nominees who are already senior-level leaders in higher education are not strong candidates for these awards.

-• The experiences and accomplishments of each nominee will be different, of course, but past Cross Award winners reflect the work recognized by the Cross Award in other years.
+• The experiences and accomplishments of each nominee will be different, of course, but past Cross Award winners reflect the work recognized by the Cross Awards in other years.

 • The student statement should be one to two pages long.
 Supplementary materials—publications, course syllabi, additional letters, articles about your work—are not necessary and will not be part of the review process.